TheNouillet/UI-ComputerCraft/README.md

 you can create graphical widgets for Lua programs.

 # Usage
-Look for code example in UI*.lua files.
+Look for code example in EZ*.lua files.